Don River (Ontario): History

 Increasing development reduced the natural areas of the watershed.
 This impacted the Don with increased pollution, heavy flooding, and turbid sediment laden waters.
-The combined result meant that by the 1960s the river was a neglected, polluted mess.
+The combined result meant that by the 1960s the river had become a neglected, polluted mess.
 In 1969, Pollution Probe held a much celebrated "Funeral for the Don" to highlight the plight of the river.

 Efforts to restore the Don gathered steam in 1989 with a public forum at the Ontario Science Centre which was attended by about 500 people.
 The result was the formation of the Task Force to Bring Back the Don, a citizen's advisory body to Toronto City Council.
 Their mandate and vision was to make the Don "clean, green, and accessible".
 Since then they have hosted garbage cleanups, tree plantings, and help to create or restore eight wetlands in the lower reaches of the valley, including Chester Springs Marsh, a 3 ha site south of the Bloor Viaduct.
 Other groups also became active including Friends of the Don East.
 In 1995, the MTRCA created the Don Watershed Regeneration Council to coordinate restoration efforts throughout the watershed.

 In 1991 Bring Back the Don released a document called "Bringing Back the Don" which laid out plans for restoration, including a renaturalized mouth of the Don.
 In 1998 a plan to revive Toronto's waterfront was initiated.
 One of the four projects mentioned was a natural mouth for the Don River.
 In 2001 an environmental assessment was started to look into a natural mouth of the Don.
 The project was also coupled with a plan to handle a major flood modeled on the expected output from a Hurricane Hazel size storm.
 In 2007, the Toronto Waterfront Development Corporation (now WaterfrontToronto) held a design competition that looked at four different configurations for the mouth of the Don.
 The winning bid was made by Michael Van Valkenburgh Associates.
-The environmental assessment was completed in 2008 and construction was scheduled to begin in 2010.
-However, as of 2016, the planned changes have been stalled by lack of funding.
+The environmental assessment was completed in 2014 and construction began in 2016.
+In 2024, Waterfront Toronto announced that it had connected the Don River to the new mouth of the river channel and completed the creation of a new island, Ookwemin Minising.
+For the first time since the 1880s the Keating Channel was no longer the primary outlet for the river into Toronto Harbour.